 LifeVac is pretty straightforward to use: simply place the device and mask over the choking person’s nose and mouth, push handle to compress unit, and pull handle upwards to pull the item out of the person’s airway.
 Here’s a demo:

 It is always best to prepare just in case of an emergency.
 Check out LifeVac and order a device for your home.
 It is a decision you will not regret.
+I’m happy to share this mom life hack choking device LifeVac with you!

 What are you doing to be prepared for a choking emergency?